How Much Can You Withdraw From Your Retirement Portfolio?

 When Bengen performed the benchmark 4 percent study in 1994, the return you could get from conservative investments like bonds, CDs, and Treasury bills was decent.
 Then, in April 2012, the return on these conservative investments was next to nothing.

 At the same time, inflation was also next to nothing.
 It's appropriate that "safe returns" are aligned with inflation.
 In other words, returns relative to inflation are similar, even though the raw numbers have changed.

-But 2012 wasn't normal, and recent years have continued with this trend.
+But what happened in 2012 wasn't normal, and recent years have continued with this trend.
 However, interest rates can't stay this low forever.
-There's a chance - not a guarantee - that inflation could rise within the next few years as a result of having such low interest rates.
+There's a chance that inflation could rise within the next few years as a result of such low interest rates.

 If that happens, there's also a chance the returns on safe/conservative investments won't keep pace with inflation.
 In this case, 4 percent might be too aggressive of a withdrawal rate.